Flank/flank-dashboard/metrics/ci_integrations/docs/07_sync_performance_investigation.md

 The initial step and the two last are performed automatically - the job specification lists only steps from 2 to 6.
 Also, we should note that the 4th step is performed only if the sync workflow should sync the finished build.
 Otherwise, the 3rd step is skipped.
 More precisely, this means that if the workflow is dispatched with the `build_started` event, the job shouldn't wait for a build to finish as the sync is performed for the running build.
 On the other hand, if the workflow is dispatched with the `build_finished` event, the job should wait for the build to finish before performing sync.

 Although the job performs two additional steps after the sync is finished, they don't really matter as the build is already synced.
-The steps that precede the synchronization influences the time spent for a new build to be available in the destination database and appear on the Metrics Web Application.
-Therefore, we focus on steps from initial to the sync step itself (0-5).
+The steps that precede the synchronization influence the time spent for a new build to be available in the destination database and appear on the Metrics Web Application.
+Therefore, we focus on steps from the initial to the sync step itself (1-6).

 The following table contains the information about the execution time of each step of the sync job.
 The original sample contains eleven objects representing a single job run each.
 Please note that the value `0 s` (zero seconds) actually means `close to 0s` - the reason is that GitHub Actions API and web UI don't provide the precise value in milliseconds.